oicr-ibc/cssscl/README.rst

      $ tar -zxvf test_data.tar.gz

-To run the ``cssscl`` classifier follow the setps 1 and 2 (without the optimization step) or 1 and 3 (with the optimization step) as presented below:
+To run the ``cssscl`` classifier follow the steps 1 and 2 (without the optimization) or 1 and 3 (with the optimization) as presented below:
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 **1. Build the necessary databases from the training set:**